micmejia/bible-dump/NKJV/1 Kings/1 Kgs 6.md

 The height of one cherub _was_ ten cubits, and so _was_ the other cherub.

 ###### 27
-Then he set the cherubim inside the inner [^o]room; and they stretched out the wings of the cherubim so that the wing of the one touched _one_ wall, and the wing of the other cherub touched the other wall.
+Then he set the cherubim inside the inner room; and they stretched out the wings of the cherubim so that the wing of the one touched _one_ wall, and the wing of the other cherub touched the other wall.
 And their wings touched each other in the middle of the room.

 ###### 28
 Also he overlaid the cherubim with gold.